isomerpages/imda-tradetrust/_solution/Exporter or Importer.md

 for electronic Bills of Lading (eBL) creates the possibility of fractionalized financing with multiple financiers for the same eBL.</p>
 <p>Skip the need to submit and collect your documents physically over the
-banks' counter or through courier.</p>
+banks' counter or through courier services.</p>
 <p></p>
 </li>
 <li>